juxt/yada/dev/resources/user-manual.md

 There is a lot more to content negotiation than this simple example can show.
 It is covered in depth in subsequent chapters.

-### How yada compares

-It is often easier to understand a technology in relation to another.

-> "I know Ring, how does yada compare to that?"

-As a developer, Ring provides you with the raw HTTP request.
-The rest is up to you.
-You've got to figure out how to take that data and turn it into a response.
-There are some support functions, called Ring middleware, which can help in common tasks.
-However, it's up to you which Ring middleware to use, and in which order to apply it.
-You have figure this out for every service you write.

-Generally speaking, a web service written with Ring starts at zero functionality and builds up.
-A web service written with yada starts you off at full HTTP functionality.

-That said, there do exist projects such as ring-defaults that compose together a tower of Ring middleware which provides a good foundation of HTTP and other functionality.
-The primary problem with applying Ring middleware in this way is that the tower needs to be executed by the request thread, which precludes the option to run middleware asynchronously.

 ### Summary

 This simple example demonstrated how a rich and functional HTTP resource